yun-liu/HAT-Net/README.md

-## TransCNN
-Transformer in Convolutional Neural Networks
+## Transformer in Convolutional Neural Networks

 Code is coming soon...